rednafi/rednafi.com/content/misc/etag.md

 A few key points to keep in mind:

--   Always wrap your `ETag` values in double quotes when sending them through the `If-None-Match` header, just as the spec says[^7].
+-   Always wrap your `ETag` values in double quotes when sending them with the `If-None-Match` header, just as the spec says[^7].

--   Using the `If-None-Match` header to pass the `ETag` value means that the request is considered successful when the `ETag` value from the client does not match that of the server.
+-   Using the `If-None-Match` header to pass the `ETag` value means that the request is considered successful when the `ETag` value from the client doesn't match that of the server.
 When the values match, the server will return `304 Not Modified` with no body.

 -   If we're writing a compliant server, when it comes to `If-None-Match`, the spec tells